botingw/langgraph-dev-navigator/README.md

     ```bash
     cp mcp-crawl4ai-rag/.env.example mcp-crawl4ai-rag/.env
     ```
 3. Edit `mcp-crawl4ai-rag/.env` and fill in your API keys and service URLs from the prerequisites.
+If do not know where to find environment variables for Supabase, neo4j, OpenAI API key, this [video](https://youtu.be/_jaMnT0G4So?si=ZHBqm9fGg-Y3gXhk) is helpful.

 ##### Understanding Key Configurations